 LaVonne Lawson, Esq.

-She is a former Senior Attorney with the Office of Chief Counsel, Internal Revenue Service, where she litigated federal tax cases in the United States Tax Court, worked with Assistant U.S. Attorneys and Department of Justice attorneys in tax cases outside of the Tax Court, and advised revenue agents and revenue officers.
-She also previously worked with the law firm, Pillsbury Winthrop, where she focused on tax issues involving start-up companies.
+Ms. Lawson is a former Senior Attorney with the Office of Chief Counsel, Internal Revenue Service, where she (1) advised revenue agents and revenue officers, (2) litigated cases in the United States Tax Court, and (3) advised and authorized Department of Justice attorneys and Assistant United States Attorneys in tax cases outside of the Tax Court.
+She also previously worked with the law firm of Pillsbury Winthrop, where she she focused on issues affecting start-up companies.

 William Norman, Esq.

 William K. Norman is a Partner of the California tax law firm of Ord & Norman.
 Mr. Norman is a Certified Specialist in Taxation Law.
 He is admitted to practice law in the states of California and Wyoming.
 He serves as Chair of his firm’s Private Client and Closely Held Business Structures Department.
 He is also a senior member of the firm’s Tax Litigation Services Group.
 He has been practicing tax law for 30 years, including experience as tax staff of a big four accounting firm and tax manager of a major corporation.